ceph/ceph/doc/rados/operations/cache-tiering.rst

 	ceph osd pool set {cachepool} min_read_recency_for_promote 1

-.. note:: The longer the period and the higher the count, the more RAM the ``ceph-osd`` daemon consumes.
+.. note:: The longer the period and the higher the min_read_recency_for_promote, the more RAM the ``ceph-osd`` daemon consumes.
 In particular, when the agent is active to flush or evict cache objects, all ``hit_set_count`` HitSets are loaded into RAM.

 Cache Sizing